Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: When does it matter whether a character variable is signed or unsigned?
+<span class="ques"></span> When does it matter whether a character variable is signed or unsigned?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: If we store only 7-bit characters in the variable, it doesn't matter, since the sign bit will be zero.
+<span class="ans"></span> If we store only 7-bit characters in the variable, it doesn't matter, since the sign bit will be zero.
 If we plan to store 8-bit characters, however, we'll probably want the variable to have `unsigned char` type.
 Consider the following example:

 ```C
 ch = '\xdb';